 The downside is: starter sites are only available in the Premium version, so you won’t be able to install any theme demos by default.

-Kadence offers more than 30 starter templates by default.
-That’s not a huge selection of designs, but it should be enough for most users.
+Kadence offers more than 80 starter templates by default.
+That’s a decent selection of designs and it should be enough for most users.